munificent/game-programming-patterns/book/dirty-flag.markdown

 their children.)
 Finally, each node has a possibly empty collection of child nodes.

-With this, a "scene graph" is really just a single root `GraphNode` whose children (and grandchildren, etc.) are all of the objects in the world:
+With this, a "scene graph" is really only a single root `GraphNode` whose children (and grandchildren, etc.) are all of the objects in the world:

 ^code scene-graph

-In order to render a scene graph, all we need to do is traverse that tree of nodes starting at the root and call the following function for each node's mesh with the right world transform:
+In order to render a scene graph, all we need to do is traverse that tree of nodes, starting at the root, and call the following function for each node's mesh with the right world transform:

 ^code render